Environmental Health Services

 If your pet has been in a fight with another animal, wear gloves to handle it.
 Isolate it from other animals.
 Call your veterinarian and Portsmouth Environmental Health Services.
 Your vaccinated pet will need a booster immunization with rabies vaccine within five days of the exposure.
 Unvaccinated animals exposed to a known or suspected rabid animal must be confined for six months or humanely destroyed.

 If a wild animal is on your property, contact an animal control officer to remove animal.
-Do not touch any animal or come in contact with any animal that appears to be sick.
+Do not touch any animal or encounter any animal that appears to be sick.
 Observe the animal from a distance so you can alert animal control to its whereabouts for capture.
 Report all animal bites or contact with wild animals to the Portsmouth Health Department.
-Depending on the species, it can be observed or tested for rabies in order to avoid the need for rabies treatment.
+Depending on the species, it can be observed or tested for rabies to avoid the need for rabies treatment.
 This includes bats with skin contact or found in a room with a sleeping person, unattended child, or someone with mental impairment.
-Bats have small, sharp teeth and in certain circumstances people can be bitten and not know it.
+Bats have small, sharp teeth and in certain circumstances people can be bitten and do not know it.

 RAT FACTS

-• Rats are among man’s worst animal pets due to their abundance, destructiveness, and potential for disease transmission.
+• Rats are among man’s worst animal pests due to their abundance, destructiveness, and potential for disease transmission.

 • Rats bite people and are hosts to ectoparasites including fleas, mites, and ticks that transmit disease from rats to man.

-• While plague is historically the most infamous of diseases spread by rats, other possible diseases include rat bite fever, salmonellosis, murine typhus, and leptospirosis.
+• While plague is historically the most infamous disease spread by rats, other possible diseases include rat bite fever, salmonellosis, murine typhus, and leptospirosis.

 SIGNS OF RAT INFESTATION:

-• Gnawings on boxes or containers of easily accessible food and along runways and burrows.
+• Gnawing on boxes or containers of easily accessible food along runways and burrows.

 • Runways (rub marks or paths frequented by rats)